EdoardoGruppi/DAPS_assignment/code/Instructions.md

    torch.zeros(1).cuda()
    ```

-4. When installing fbprophet it is needed to run the following lines since there is a conflict between specific version of fbprophet and pystan.
+4. When installing fbprophet it is needed to run the following lines to solve a conflict between specific versions of fbprophet and pystan.
    ```
    conda install -c conda-forge fbprophet conda install -c conda-forge pystan